anton-dergunov/anton-dergunov.github.io/_posts/2024-07-15-maximal-marginal-relevance.md

   - information retrieval
 ---

-This article introduces **Maximal Marginal Relevance (MMR)** technique for retrieving documents that are both *relevant* and *diverse*.
-It provides an implementation of this method and demonstrates its effectiveness using a small dataset of news articles.
+**Maximal Marginal Relevance (MMR)** is a technique designed to retrieve documents that are both *relevant* and *diverse*.
+This article provides an implementation of MMR and demonstrates its effectiveness using a dataset of news articles.

-How do you find the documents in a corpus that are relevant to a query?
-Let's consider a dataset with the titles of news articles, and suppose we are looking for all the news related to `London`:
+Imagine you want to find the most relevant news articles about `London` from a dataset.
+Here’s an example dataset containing news article titles:

 ```python
 article_titles = [